Vice-President (Administration) and University Registrar

 - identified need for leadership at executive dean of faculty or head of school level respectively.

-QUT has six faculties (Business, Creative Industries, Education, Health, Law, and Science and Engineering) and two institutes (Institute of Health and Biomedical Innovation and Institute for Future Environments).
+QUT has six faculties (Business, Creative Industries, Education, Health, Law, and Science and Engineering) and three institutes (Institute of Health and Biomedical Innovation, Institute for Future Environments and the Carumba Institute).

-The non-academic organisational structures of the University are established by the Vice-Chancellor and President to undertake core administrative and corporate services.
-Non-academic areas are grouped into divisions, departments and sections, as determined by administrative efficiency and alignment of services, including factors such as:
+The professional organisational structures of the University are established by the Vice-Chancellor and President to undertake core administrative and corporate services.
+Professional areas are grouped into divisions, departments and sections, as determined by administrative efficiency and alignment of services, including factors such as:

 - size, including students, staff, other stakeholders and facilities serviced; staff employed; records maintained; transactions performed